fubark/cyber/docs/docs.md

 All operators are implemented as object methods.
 > _Incomplete: Not all operators have transitioned to the method paradigm._

-Normally this would impact performance, but Cyber generates specialized bytecode for builtin types like `int` and `float`.
-The VM performs inline caching at runtime to eliminate the overhead of evaluating on dynamic operands.

 To overload an operator for an object type, declare `$prefix`, `$infix`, `$postfix` methods.
 See the available [builtin operators](#builtin-operators).
 Since operator names aren't allowed as standard identifiers, they are contained in a string literal.
 ```cy
 type Vec2: